escherlies/nixos-caddy-with-modules/README.md

 }
 ```

-Add caddy-with-modules to your input of the config and add the package:
+Add caddy-with-modules to your input of the config, add the package and add `AmbientCapabilities`.

 ```nix
 {